yinaanyachebelu/mold-detection-arduino/README.md

 ### Resources that can be found in this repository:

-Dataset Folder: Includes the training dataset created from photos manually taken with the Arduino device and split into two folders (mold and no_mold)
+datasets: Folder includes the training dataset created from photos manually taken with the Arduino device and split into two folders (mold and no_mold)

 model_training.py : Python script used to train the model.
 Note that this script was developed by [Edge Impulse](https://www.edgeimpulse.com) and slightly edited to change specific parameters to improve performance.